 If you frequently smoke pot, or you’re a long time user of marijuana and have recently experienced abdominal pain, nausea, and vomiting, you might be suffering from Cannabinoid Hyperemesis Syndrome (CHS), sometimes referred to as weed sickness.

-While marijuana is often considered something of a harmless drug by many people, the fact of the matter is, it can be problematic for some individuals.
+While cannabis is often considered a harmless drug by many people, there are known negative side effects of marijuana and it can be problematic for some individuals.

 Ever increasing potent strains of cannabis or various forms of dab wax concentrates can lead to a heightened tolerance, dependence, and even addiction.

 The National Institutes of Health (NIH) estimates that some 30 percent of individuals who use weed regularly may have some degree of marijuana use disorder.

 Cannabinoid Hyperemesis Syndrome can be a particularly nasty sickness that makes some marijuana users feel continually ill, causing nausea, vomiting, and stomach cramps.

 Many users believe these symptoms can be treated by ingesting more weed, which unfortunately continues the cycle of symptoms.

 The condition may get serious enough that a person needs hospitalization, especially if other health complications arise from CHS weed sickness.

 What is Cannabinoid Hyperemesis Syndrome?

 Cannabinoid Hyperemesis Syndrome (CHS) is a relatively rare condition.
 But with the decriminalization and legalization of marijuana, CHS is becoming more common because of the increase in new people who are using cannabis.
 And some people are using more marijuana than they did before legalization.